mattymatty97/LTC_AsyncLoggers/README.md

 ### YEET the logs to their own thread!

-remove any log related delays buy processing them separately from the game stuff. the more logs you modpack generates the bigger the impact of this mod will be!
+remove any log related delays by processing them separately from the game stuff. the more logs your modpack generates the bigger the impact this mod has!

 Installation
 ------------